 What are the filing fees for California LLCs?

 Starting a California LLC means paying $70 for your Articles of Organization, whether you choose the BizFile portal's online option or mail it in.
 Want to drop it off in person?
-That'll cost you an extra $15 handling fee.
+That'll cost you an extra $15 handling fee, according to the CA SOS service options page.

 However, the real sting comes from California's infamous $800 annual franchise tax, which the Franchise Tax Board collects regardless of whether your LLC generates a single dollar of revenue.
+AB 85 provided a first-year exemption from the $800 annual tax for LLCs organized on or after January 1, 2021 and before January 1, 2024, per FTB Publication 3556.
+That window has closed, so LLCs formed in 2024, 2025, or 2026 owe the $800 in their first taxable year.
 Don't forget the $20 Statement of Information due within 90 days of forming your LLC and every two years afterward.

 Current California LLC filing fees